Ferryville Ordinance Chapter 7

 (17) pH

-pH shall mean the term used to express the intensity of the acid or base condition of a solution,
+pH shall mean the term used to express the intensity of the acid or base condition of

-calculated by taking the logarithm of the reciprocal of the hydrogen ion concentration.
-The
+a solution, calculated by taking the logarithm of the reciprocal of the hydrogen ion

 (18) Pretreatment

-Pretreatment shall mean the treatment of industrial sewage from privately owned industrial source by
+Pretreatment shall mean the treatment of industrial sewage from privately owned

-the generator of that source prior to introduction of the waste effluent into a publicly owned treatment
+industrial source by the generator of that source prior to introduction of the waste

 (19) Replacement Costs

-Replacement costs shall mean the expenditures for obtaining and installing equipment, accessories, or
+Replacement costs shall mean the expenditures for obtaining and installing

-appurtenances necessary during the service life of the treatment works to maintain the capacity and
+equipment, accessories, or appurtenances necessary during the service life of the

-performance for which such works were designed and constructed.
+were designed and constructed.

 (20) Sewage

-Sewage shall mean the combination of the liquid and water carried wastes from residences,
+Sewage shall mean the combination of the liquid and water carried wastes from

-unintentionally admitted infiltration/inflow.
+cooling water and unintentionally admitted infiltration/inflow.

-(a) Sanitary Sewage shall mean the combination of liquid and water carried wastes discharged from
+(a) Sanitary Sewage shall mean the combination of liquid and water carried wastes

-toilet and other sanitary plumbing facilities.
+discharged from toilet and other sanitary plumbing facilities.

-(b) Industrial Sewage shall mean a combination of liquid and water carried wastes discharged from any
+(b) Industrial Sewage shall mean a combination of liquid and water carried wastes

-industrial establishment and resulting from any trade or process carried on in that establishment and
+discharged from any industrial establishment and resulting from any trade or

-shall include the wastes from pretreatment facilities and polluted cooling water.
+pretreatment facilities and polluted cooling water.

-(c) Combined Sewage shall mean wastes, including sanitary sewage, industrial sewage, storm water,
+(c) Combined Sewage shall mean wastes, including sanitary sewage, industrial

-infiltration, and inflow carried to the wastewater treatment facilities by a combined sewer.
+sewage, storm water, infiltration, and inflow carried to the wastewater treatment

 (21) Shall